kjeelani/bobalab-jsons/README.md

   }
 }

-loadJSON("https://kjeelani.github.io/bobalab-jsons/<X>.json") // Where <X> is the name of the json file you've dropped
+await loadJSON("https://kjeelani.github.io/bobalab-jsons/<X>.json") // Where <X> is the name of the json file you've dropped
 ```